 quickly.
 The end result is a blade that never stays very sharp

 because it was "over sharpened" in the first place.
-Think about

-significantly harder cutting materials and you get the idea.
+it to significantly harder cutting materials and you get the idea.

 Cutting paper, sure it looks cool, but...

 This is something you have probably seen

 a lot.
 People like to show how sharp a blade is by cutting paper

 with it.
-With a knife, this can make some sense, some knives can be extreamly sharp,
+With a knife, this can make some sense, some knives can

-sword saying that “it can not even cut paper”
+people criticize a sword saying that “it can not even cut paper”

-as if paper cutting is a prerequresite first step before being
+as if paper cutting is a prerequisite first step before being

 able to cut flesh.
 However, the truth is the opposite.
 When a

 sword blade is to the point of cutting paper it is getting past

 where it needs to be to function as a weapon and is closing in

 will fold and not stay sharp.
 Being able to cut paper with a sword

-blade is about the pinacle of blade sharpness, not a starting
+blade is about the pinnacle of blade sharpness, not a starting

 point.
 Realistically, you should not be expecting most swords

 to ship quite this sharp for many of the reasons listed above.